Code of Conduct and Behavioural Expectations

 Participants who choose to drink alcohol are responsible for their actions at all times.
 Excessive drinking may be grounds for dismissal as it can affect the safety of the group, the community and/or the individual.
 Intoxicated students will not be allowed to participate on any CISaustralia excursion or activity, and participants will not receive a refund for the missed excursion or activity.
 The use, sale or possession of illegal drugs by CISaustralia participants is strictly prohibited and will result in disciplinary action, up to and including dismissal from the program with no refund applicable.
 Any violation of the Alcohol and Drug Policy will be taken seriously by CISaustralia and may be reported to authorities and/or the participant’s home University where applicable.

-Please note: If a student engages in violent behaviour towards any CISaustralia staff, representative, community member, host family, program provider, university faculty/staff or other CISaustralia participants, they may be immediately removed from the program.
+Please note: If a student engages in violent behaviour (physical or verbal) towards any CISaustralia staff, representative, community member, host family, program provider, university faculty/staff or other CISaustralia participants, they may be immediately removed from the program.